koajs/koa/docs/faq.md

   It's more like Connect, but a lot of the Express goodies were moved to the middleware level in Koa to help form a stronger foundation.
-This makes middleware more enjoyable and less error-prone to write.
+This makes middleware more enjoyable and less error-prone to write, for the entire stack, not just the end application code.

   Typically many middleware would re-implement similar features, or even worse incorrectly implement them, when features like signed cookie secrets among others are typically application-specific, not middleware specific.